-The actual meaning of Winter Solstice is that it’s date signifies the shortest day during the Winter, and the lowest point of the sun.
+The Winter Solstice is the shortest day of the year, and the lowest point of the sun.
 As of today, each day grows longer until June 21st.
 The actual word ‘solstice’ translates to “sun stands still” since during each year’s two solstices (winter and summer) the sun appears to halt in its gradual journey across the sky.
 But it can mean more than that in other cultures.
 Many cultures around the world (both modern & historical) recognize the Winter Solstice as a rebirth of the sun.
 Traditionally, people B.C. would participate in some sort of nature ceremony to give thanks for the abundance of the summer and fall seasons, as well as celebrate the sun’s return.

 Since this day is about celebration, rebirth, and nourishing yourself, I hope you take the time to go within and celebrate your kind journey.
 Almost any kind of nature-based celebration is a great way to honor the return of the light.
 Take a little celebratory walk at sunset, moon gaze by a fire, or take a special bath.